JoshBarrette/hitsounds/README.md

 Note: start counting the nth file from 0 when submitting files to upload.

+### Notes

+I would not use Clerk if I was to start over.
+Having the DB with the sounds and uploaders AND using Clerk is just terrible.
+NextAuth would have been perfect for this site.
+That being said, Clerk is still awesome.

 ### TODO

--   PageSelector needs context for setting pages and the like.
+-   There is a lot of reused code in tRPC search endpoints that needs to be factored out.
+-   PageSelector needs its own context.
+Passing like 4 things down through everything is not it.
 -   Admin page
     -   Sorting for each of the dashboard tabs.
     -   Add support for deleting sounds, banning users, and the like.
 -   Add history for recently played sounds.
--   Possibly add username to the db from Clerk.
+-   Possibly add usernames from Clerk to the PlanetScale db.
 -   Logging.